Divyay/helloworld/README.md

+Steps for this project could be found at: https://beginnersword.blogspot.com/2020/07/getting-started-with-spring-boot.html

 Part 1: Creating a SpringBoot Application
 Introduction:
 Spring boot is an open source most popular Java Framework which provides flexibility, efficiency, security, ease to the Java Developers.